raohmaru/romtools/roms_filter/README.md

 - `-o`  Output file where to write the filtered ROMs list.
 - `-d`  Dry run/Analyze mode.
 Prints output in the terminal.
 - `-s`  Skip ROMs that matches the comma-separated list of attributes.
-- `-np` Skip ROMs with the attributes "Beta", "Proto" or "Sample".
+- `-np` Skip ROMs with the attributes "Beta", "Proto", "Sample" or "Demo".
 - `-h`  Display this help.